Shaquille Pinas

-Shaquille Riley Graciano Pinas (born 19 March 1998) is a professional footballer who plays as a centre back or left-back for Hammarby IF in the Swedish Allsvenskan.
-Born in the Netherlands, he represents the Suriname national team.
+Shaquille Riley Graciano Pinas (born 19 March 1998) is a professional footballer who plays as a centre back or left-back for Al-Kholood in the Saudi Pro League.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 ADO Den Haag

 Pinas made his professional debut in the Eerste Divisie for FC Dordrecht on 20 January 2017 in a game against Jong FC Utrecht.

-In the summer of 2017, Pinas moved to ADO Den Haag, initially being available in the club's under-23's.
+In the summer of 2017, Pinas moved to ADO Den Haag, initially being available in the club's under-23s.
 On 16 December 2017, he made his Eredivisie debut for the senior squad in a 0–3 away loss to PSV Eindhoven.

 On 13 June 2018, Pinas signed a new three-year contract with ADO Den Haag.

 At the end of the 2020–21 season, following the club's relegation from the Eredivisie, ADO Den Haag announced his departure.
 In total, Pinas made 81 competitive appearances across four seasons, scoring six goals.

 Ludogorets Razgrad

 On 29 June 2021, Pinas joined Ludogorets Razgrad in the Bulgarian First League, linking up with fellow Dutch player Sergio Padt.
-Throughout the 2021–22 season, Pinas made 17 league appearances for the club, that won their eleventh consecutive domestic title.
+Throughout the 2021–22 season, Pinas made 17 league appearances for the club, which won its eleventh consecutive domestic title.

 Hammarby IF

-On 11 July 2022, Pinas signed a three and a half year-contract with Hammarby IF in the Swedish Allsvenskan.
+On 11 July 2022, Pinas signed a three-and-a-half-year contract with Hammarby IF in the Swedish Allsvenskan.

+Al-Kholood

+On 31 August 2025, Pinas joined Saudi Arabian club Al-Kholood.